jorisroovers/gusto2/gusto2-app/TASKS.md

-Recipes should be auto-populated when loading meals, so that we don't have to explicitly click the populate from meal plan button.

 When clicking Get Rule-Based Suggestions, get different suggestions every time - the logic of the suggested meals itself shouldn't change.

 On the recipe page, add a "Suggest" button which should call a backend API endpoint which can for now just return some hardcoded recipe suggestion.
 On the front-end, there should be the ability to accept or reject the suggestion.
 The suggested recipe should come with associated tags.